Buyers Guides

 • KGR Editor’s Choice for a multi-guitar rack

 The Hercules GS525B 5 Piece Guitar Rack boasted an adjustable yoke with proprietary SFF foam that generously covered all the potential contact points to protect the finish of your guitars.
-The one-piece design made it a super stable guitar stand and surprisingly easy to setup, although we did discover that we needed to dismantle it in order to transport it anywhere.
+The one-piece design made it super stable and surprisingly easy to set up, although we did discover that we needed to dismantle it in order to transport it anywhere.

-For this test we checked out the 5 slot rack, but it’s also available with 3 and 7 slots, too.
-The build quality and components used are the same no matter which of the 3 you opt for, so if you think this guitar stand is going to work for you, you can pick the most suitable size with confidence.
+For this test, we checked out the five slot rack, but it’s also available with three and seven slots.
+The build quality and components used are the same no matter which of the three you opt for, so if you think this is going to work for you, you can pick the most suitable size with confidence.

 Verdict: The Hercules 5-Piece Guitar Rack featured high-quality padding, good stability, and premium construction.
 It is an excellent choice for home and studio use, as well as rehearsal and stage use.